daisy613/wickHunter-scripts/README.md

-# :blossom: Daisy's WickHunter Helper Scripts
+# :blossom: Daisy's Helper Scripts

 - [AccountData](https://github.com/daisy613/accountData) - continuously downloads all Binance/Bybit income history from multiple accounts into a sqLite db.
-Can be used in tandem with Darksheer's Crypto-PNL-Tracker or on its own.
+Can be used in tandem with Darksheer's [Crypto-PNL-Tracker](https://github.com/drksheer/Crypto-PNL-Tracker) or on its own.

-- [AutoTransfer](https://github.com/daisy613/autoTransfer) -  continuously transfers a percentage of profits automatically on a Binance Futures account, from Futures to Spot wallet, at a predefined interval.
+- [AutoTransfer](https://github.com/daisy613/autoTransfer) - transfers a percentage of profits automatically, from Binance Futures to Spot wallet, at a predefined interval.

+- [AutoCoins](https://github.com/daisy613/autoCoins) - dynamically controls the coin list in WickHunter bot to blacklist/un-blacklist coins based on the following conditions: 1hr price change percentage, proximity to All Time High and minimum coin age.

 - [WHSettings](https://github.com/daisy613/whSettings) - allows user to export or import WickHunter settings or coins.